florentgiovannone/SEB-Project-1/README.md

 ├── index.html # Main HTML file for the game.
 │
 ├── styles
 │   └── main.css # CSS styles for the game.
 │
 └── scripts
-│        └──app.js # JavaScript logic for the game functionality.
+    └── app.js # JavaScript logic for the game functionality.
-│
-└── images
-│
-│
-└── sounds

 ```

 ### index.html

-Contains the structure of the game, including the game grid current highscore from the local memory score display and lives display.
+Contains the structure of the game, including the game grid, current high score from the local memory score display, and lives display.

 ### styles/main.css

-Defines the styling for the game, including the layout of the game grid, player ships, enemies ships derpending on who you are choosing.
+Defines the styling for the game, including the layout of the game grid, player ships, enemy ships depending on who you are choosing.
 It also includes styles for the score display and instructions.

 ### scripts/app.js

 Contains the JavaScript logic for the game's functionality.
-This includes moving of the ships and enemies, shooting at and from the enemies and updating the score and lives.
+This includes moving the ships and enemies, shooting at and from the enemies, and updating the score and lives.

 ## Build code process

 Step 1:
 I started by setting up the basics of HTML and CSS to establish a style identity.